 - Purulent or Bloody Drool

 - Staining on the Teeth

 - Weight Loss or Loss of Appetite

 The Hazards of Untreated Periodontal Disease in Pets

 Untreated periodontal disease in dogs and cats can lead to dangerous infections, like abscesses and blood infections.
 Advanced dental disease may also affect your pet’s heart, liver and kidneys.
 In order to avoid these potentially life-threatening conditions, it is important to keep your pet’s teeth clean with a combination of at-home care and regular veterinary teeth cleanings.

 Highlands Ranch Animal Hospital recommends that all dogs and cats receive their first dental checkup shortly after they are weaned and at least once a year for every year of their lives.
 Pet dental checkups include an examination of your pet’s head, neck, face, ears and mouth in order to check for signs of health problems.
-Once the basic examination is complete, your veterinarian will completely clean all the plaque and tartar from your pet’s teeth and below the gum line.
+Most dental checkups are done at the time of your pet's Annual Exam.
+On the day of your pet's Dental Cleaning a basic examination is completed prior to anaesthetizing.
+Once asleep, full oral radiographs will be performed to check for any disease or defects below the gum line or in the pulp cavity.
+Once complete, the plaque and tartar will be cleaned from your pet’s teeth and below the gum line.
 Once your pet’s teeth are clean, we can give you tips and tricks to help you remove food particles and plaque at home between professional pet dental cleanings, like pet-safe toothpaste and toothbrushes as well as dental chews.